Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: QC in Networking

 Representative applications in 6G, VR and Metaverse, presented challenges in transmitting resources for large-volume streaming data, excessive computing resources for encoding and decoding operations, and extreme energy consumption in transmitting and receiving devices.
-QC coupled with DRL techniques emerged as a promising approach to address these challenges \cite{done-zhongrunhu-6-ok-fine, done-fourth-wucheng-13-ok, done-zhongrunhu_16-ok-fine}.
-The study \cite{done-zhongrunhu-6-ok-fine} presented an energy-aware resource management strategy for VR-supported industrial IoT.
-It addressed rendering task offloading and resource allocation challenges considering factors like content correlation, fluctuating channel conditions, and VR QoE.
-To handle this problem effectively, it was transformed into a sequential decision-making scenario under varying channel conditions over time.
-By defining a reward function that encapsulated energy consumption and VR QoE metrics, the optimization problem was formulated as a MDP, which was then tackled using the QRL algorithm to maximize the long-term system reward.
-The researchers extended their work to enhance resilience against malicious attacks by integrating the blockchain technique into the system, particularly in the context of VR-enabled medical treatment applications in 6G \cite{done-fourth-wucheng-13-ok}.
-Additionally, they applied the QDRL algorithm instead of the QRL algorithm to enhance optimization efficiency.
-Another innovative application of 6G, Metaverse, leveraged DRL-driven QC algorithms to facilitate seamless immersion between reality and virtuality.
-Service subscribers accessed a real-time virtual world, constructed from images captured by on-site UAVs, within the Metaverse framework \cite{done-zhongrunhu_16-ok-fine}.
-A key challenge arose in determining the optimal BSs to which UAVs offloaded their tasks to maximize benefits, particularly when BSs have limited bandwidth and computation resources.
-Specifically, to tackle the challenge posed by new environments or re-deployments, where traditional RL methods often encountered model collapse, collective learning was introduced.
-This approach enabled UAVs to leverage shared intelligence, facilitating rapid adaptation to new environments.
-The work can be improved by considering UAV mobility to achieve a more efficient system.
+QC coupled with DRL techniques emerges as a promising approach to address these challenges \cite{done-zhongrunhu-6-ok-fine, done-fourth-wucheng-13-ok, done-zhongrunhu_16-ok-fine}.
+The study \cite{done-zhongrunhu-6-ok-fine} presents an energy-aware resource management strategy for VR-supported industrial IoT.
+It addresses rendering task offloading and resource allocation challenges considering factors like content correlation, fluctuating channel conditions, and VR QoE.
+To handle this problem effectively, the problem is transformed into a sequential decision-making scenario under varying channel conditions over time.
+By defining a reward function that encapsulates energy consumption and VR QoE, the optimization problem is formulated as an MDP, which is then tackled using QRL to maximize the long-term system reward.
+The researchers extend their work to enhance resilience against malicious attacks by integrating the blockchain technique into the system, particularly in the context of VR-enabled medical treatment applications in 6G \cite{done-fourth-wucheng-13-ok}.
+Additionally, they apply QDRL instead of QRL to enhance optimization efficiency.
+Similar to the work \cite{done-gaopeng-12-ok-fine}, the study transforms the joint resource allocation based on RL into QDRL to overcome the challenge of "curse of dimensionality".
+It chooses an $n$-qubit quantum system and uses $n$ qubits to represent the eigen actions.
+An entangled quantum action is constructed by an orthogonal set of base vectors that are called eigen actions.
+Each eigen action corresponds to a classic action in RL.
+Then, the classic actions can be transformed into an entangled quantum action using the base vectors.
+The states and actions in RL is transformed into a quantum-collapse-based mapping according to the probability amplitude.
+Finally, the quantum searching for the optimal actions is performed according to the Grover iteration based on Hadamard gate.